olcf/olcf-user-docs/software/python/parallel_h5py.rst

 Both HDF5 and h5py can be compiled with MPI support, which allows you to optimize your HDF5 I/O in parallel.
 MPI support in Python is accomplished through the `mpi4py <https://mpi4py.readthedocs.io/en/stable/>`__ package, which provides complete Python bindings for MPI.
-Building h5py against mpi4py allows you to write to an HDF5 file using multiple parallel processes, which can be helpful for users handling large datasets in Python. h5Py is available after loading the default Python module on either Summit or Andes, but it has not been built with parallel support.
+Building h5py against mpi4py allows you to write to an HDF5 file using multiple parallel processes, which can be helpful for users handling large datasets in Python. h5Py is available after loading the default Python module on either Frontier or Andes, but it has not been built with parallel support.

 Setting up the environment
 ==========================